-- 28 (1) Minutes of the proceedings of Council must be - (a) legibly recorded; - (b) certified as correct by the Corporate Officer; and

-- (c) signed by the Mayor or other member presiding at the meeting. - (2) Subject to subsection (3), and in accordance with section 97(1)(b) [Other records to which public access must be provided] of the Community Charter, minutes of the proceedings of Council must be available for public inspection at the Municipal Hall during its regular office hours. - (3) Subsection (2) does not apply to minutes of a Council meeting or that part of a Council meeting from which persons were excluded under section 90 [Meetings that may or must be closed to the public] of the Community Charter.
+- 28 (1) Minutes of the proceedings of Council must be - (a) legibly recorded; - (b) certified as correct by the Corporate Officer; and - (c) signed by the Mayor or other member presiding at the meeting. - (2) Subject to subsection (3), and in accordance with section 97(1)(b) [Other records to which public access must be provided] of the Community Charter, minutes of the proceedings of Council must be available for public inspection at the Village Office during its regular office hours. - (3) Subsection (2) does not apply to minutes of a Council meeting or that part of a Council meeting from which persons were excluded under section 90 [Meetings that may or must be closed to the public] of the Community Charter. - (a) Reports and resolutions from Closed meetings will be released to the public as often as possible once confidentiality is no longer required.